XD-RCDepth: Lightweight Radar-Camera Depth Estimation with Explainability-Aligned and Distribution-Aware Distillation: Methodology

-To enhance decoding capacity without incurring substantial parameters, we extend dense atrous spatial pyramid pooling (DASPP) ideas~\cite{daspp} to a Point-wise DASPP block: parallel point-wise $(1\times 1)$ branches augmented with atrous sampling at stage-specific dilation rates, aggregated to enlarge the effective receptive field in a lightweight manner.
-We insert this block at the 1/32, 1/16, and 1/8 decoder stages.
-Together, FiLM fusion and Point-wise DASPP yield a compact yet strong student.
+To strengthen the decoder with minimal overhead, we adapt Dense Atrous Spatial Pyramid Pooling (DASPP) into a point-wise DASPP module.
+Following the efficiency rationale of point-wise ($1{\times}1$) convolution \cite{depth_conv}, we replace costly $3{\times}3$ atrous kernels with parallel $1{\times}1$ branches evaluated at stage-specific dilation rates and then aggregate them via concatenation and a final $1{\times}1$ squeeze.
+This design preserves the multi-scale receptive field of DASPP while substantially reducing parameters and FLOPs.
+We insert the block at the $\tfrac{1}{32}$, $\tfrac{1}{16}$, and $\tfrac{1}{8}$ decoder stages.
+Together with FiLM fusion, the point-wise DASPP yields a compact yet expressive student, delivering broader context at negligible computational cost.

 Finally, to transfer knowledge from the teacher to the student, we introduce two complementary distillation objectives: Explainability-Aligned Saliency Map Distillation (X-KD), which aligns saliency maps at selected layers, and Depth-Distribution Distillation (D$^2$-KD), which matches the teacher’s soft depth bin distribution.
 These objectives are detailed in the following section.